ar3/our_gruuv/README.md

 1. Review our testing strategy doc
 2. Run all specs in segments.
 Make sure you run each segment and each folder of the system specs separately in different commands, updating the last_full_spec_suite doc after every folder/segment.
 Do not run multiple segments/folders in one command.
 Remember to get the real date/time.

-Review our coding standards and rules, which can be found linked in the readme
+Before you run this, review our coding standards and rules, which can be found linked in the readme Aftter you run this list out all failures with a plan of action to fix them

 ---